 The courts have ruled in many cases that trade secrets are not protected if they are thrown into the garbage.
 In order to prevent identity theft or corporate espionage, it is important that any records with private information be destroyed and disposed of properly.

 Because of sensitive information, new laws have been passed that require destruction of this information before proper disposal.
-Laws such as HIPAA (healthcare) and FACTA (financial) require specific physical safeguards such as shredding to meet and maintain compliance.
+Laws such as HIPAA (health care) and FACTA (financial) require specific physical safeguards such as shredding to meet and maintain compliance.

 You have a legal responsibility to protect your employees’ personal information.
 Whether it is employment applications, health records, attendance records, time cards or accident reports, you are legally required to properly destroy these records before disposing of them.

 Your customers provide you with confidential information.
-They expect you to keep this information confidential and not let it get "into the wrong hands".
-With identity theft on the rise, your customers have the right to expect that when you no longer need this information, it will be responsibly destroyed.
+They expect you to keep this information confidential and not let it get “into the wrong hands”.
+With identity theft on the rise, your customers have the right to expect that when you no longer need their information, it will be responsibly destroyed.